OpenWaterFoundation/owf-learn-twitter/mkdocs-project/docs/twitter-account-setup.md

 For example, if planning on using the twitter handle **@OWFTest**, create an email such as **owftest@gmail.com**.
 This is only for convenience purposes, you can use any valid email for the test account.
 	* **Password**: Enter in a password you can remember.
 3. Enter a valid phone number.
 Twitter requires an account be verified with a valid phone number before allowing access to many developer features, such as gaining access to [OAuth keys](http://localhost:8000/authentication/#access-tokens).
-4. Create a user name/twitter handle for the account.
+4. Create a username/twitter handle for the account.
 As with the Full Name for the account it will not matter much in the end since twitter users cannot see this.
+For Example: **@OWFTest**

 #### Protect Your Updates:
-Since a test account is set up with the intent of working through bugs, you don't necessarily want all tweets being public.
-Any tweets posted will only display to those you approve.
+A test account is set up with the intent of working through bugs, due to this there may be a desire to avoid tweets going public.
+By following the steps below, any tweets posted by the test account will only display to those approved users.

 To avoid people coming across test status updates: